parris/iz/README.md

     import are from 'iz/lib/are';
     import validators from 'iz/lib/validators';

-Once you do this, you should decide which validations you'd like to include.
-The default setup will include everything.
-This is how you can set that up:
+Once you do this, you can start validating.
+To do this, provide a value, any associated error messages and the validators.
+Here is a simple example:

-    import iz, { register } from 'iz';
+    import iz from 'iz';
     import validators from 'iz/lib/validators';

-    iz.register(validators);
+    iz({ value: 'Test', errorMessages: { string: 'Must be a string' }, validators}).string().valid;

 If you'd like to do something more custom (to reduce bundle size):

-    import iz, { register } from 'iz';
+    import iz from 'iz';
     import between from 'iz/lib/basicValidators/between';
     import int from 'iz/lib/basicValidators/int';

-    iz.register({
-        between: between,
-        int: int,
-        custom: function alwaysFalse() { return false; }, });
+    function myCustomValidator { ... }

-Note - iz.register can be called repeatedly.
-If you'd like to override old validators you can pass "force" as the 2nd argument.
+    iz({ value: 4, validators: { between, int, myCustomValidator }}).string().valid;

 Requirements
 ----

-Iz v2.0.0 heavily relies on many es6 features including: promises, proxies, objects and arrays.
+Iz v2+ heavily relies on many es6 features including: promises, proxies, objects and arrays.
 You **MUST** polyfill proxy and promise, the other features will compile to es5.
 If something doesn't work please report it.

 API
 ====